archowdhury/Finding-similar-geological-images-using-Convolutional-Neural-Networks/README.md

 The approach:

-•	We first need to identify which of the categories the input image belongs to
-•	Once that is identified we'll select "N" similar images from the corresponding folder
-•	For obtaining similar images we'll use the "Structural Similarity Index" (SSIM) which is conveniently provided as part of the scikit-image package
-•	The SSIM values range from 0 to 1, 1 being a perfect match
+We first need to identify which of the categories the input image belongs to.
+Once that is identified we'll select "N" similar images from the corresponding folder.
+For obtaining similar images we'll use the "Structural Similarity Index" (SSIM) which is conveniently provided as part of the scikit-image package.
+The SSIM values range from 0 to 1, 1 being a perfect match